rienman88/Blitz-DFIR/README.md

 | Devpost Blitz DFIR | [`devpost post`](https://devpost.com/software/blitz-dfir?ref_content=user-portfolio&ref_feature=in_progress) |

-# Blitz DFIR
+# Blitz-DFIR

-Blitz DFIR is an evidence-driven investigative analysis pipeline that orchestrates forensic tools, correlates findings, preserves uncertainty, and produces structured reports for digital forensics and incident response.
+Blitz-DFIR is an evidence-driven investigative analysis pipeline for digital forensics and incident response.

+It orchestrates forensic tools, correlates findings across artifacts, preserves uncertainty, and produces repeatable, traceable, and structured investigations.

-In plain words:
+## In plain words

-- SIFT tools do the forensic extraction.
+* SIFT tools perform the forensic extraction.
-- Blitz chooses approved tool routes, verifies evidence hashes, records the run, normalizes events, correlates suspicious activity, validates claims, and writes reports.
+* Blitz executes approved tool routes, verifies evidence integrity, records provenance, normalizes artifacts, correlates findings, validates claims, and generates structured reports.
-- LLM reasoning is optional.
-Blitz can run fully without an LLM.
-- Raw evidence is referenced in place.
-The public runner does not copy large raw files into `/cases`.
+* Raw evidence remains in place.
+Large evidence files are referenced directly and are not copied into `/cases`.
-- LLM output is treated as explanation only.
-Findings must come from deterministic tool, parser, normalization, correlation, and validation layers.
+* Investigative findings come from deterministic extraction, normalization, correlation, and validation layers.
+* LLM support is optional.
+Blitz operates fully without an LLM.
+* When enabled, LLMs are used only for bounded explanations and summaries.
+They are never authoritative and cannot create findings.

+**Evidence remains the source of truth.
+Humans remain the final authority.**

 | Guides | Location |
 |---|---|